openlibraryenvironment/serverless-zoom-recordings/README.md

 1. Invoke the Step Function

 ### Recording Intake
+1. Store recording details in S3 and database
-1. Create S3 folder
+1. Get past meeting metadata from Zoom, store in S3 folder and database
-1. Get meeting metadata from Zoom, store in S3 folder and database
+1. Get parent meeting metadata from Zoom, store in S3 folder and database
 1. Prepare parallel recording retrieval